haotianh9/iLBMReX/Docs/Docs/README.md

 ## Contents

-* `getting_started.md` – step‑by‑step instructions for installing
+* `getting_started.md` – step-by-step instructions for installing
   dependencies, compiling the solver and running a first example.
 * `examples.md` – descriptions of the example problems included in the repository with notes on expected results.
-* `design_overview.md` – a high‑level description of the solver
+* `design_overview.md` – a high-level description of the solver
-  architecture, including the AMR hierarchy, lattice Boltzmann update sequence and immersed‑boundary coupling strategy.
+  architecture, including the AMR hierarchy, lattice Boltzmann update sequence and immersed-boundary coupling strategy.
 * `api_reference.md` – a brief reference to key classes and functions used in the solver.
-* `joss_paper` – the manuscript prepared for submission to the Journal of Open Source Software, including `paper.md` and the accompanying `paper.bib`.
+* `../JOSS_paper/` – the manuscript prepared for submission to the Journal of Open Source Software, including `paper.md` and the accompanying `paper.bib` (located in the repository root).

 ## Building the documentation